aleebe21/IS477finalgroupproject/README.md

 ## Future Work (500–1000 words)

-This project demonstrates a reproducible workflow for integrating EV registration data with EV charging station data and analyzing geographic alignment at the city level.
-At the same time, it points toward several concrete directions for future work:
+This project presents a repeatable process from matching EV registration data to EV charging station data to geographically finding appropriate patterns on a city basis.
+At the same time, it suggests some tangible avenues for next steps:

-### 1. Re-introducing County-Level Analysis
+Bringing back the County Comparison

-Our original research question emphasized **counties**, but we pivoted to cities because the AFDC export did not include a county field.
-With more time or additional data sources, we could:
+Our original research question focused on counties as the level of assessment, but we changed our scope to cities due to the lack of a county field in the AFDC export.
+Given more time or additional fields from other sources, it would be possible to:

-- Use a ZIP-to-county crosswalk to map each AFDC station’s ZIP code to a county.
+Incorporate a ZIP-to-county crosswalk to determine each AFDC station's ZIP code and what county it belongs to

-- Use latitude/longitude with a publicly available county boundary shapefile to assign each station to a county via spatial join.
+Incorporate latitude/longitude in combination with publicly available counties' boundary shapefiles to determine which county a station belongs to through spatial join.

-This would allow direct comparison of county-level EV registrations and county-level station availability, closely matching the original project plan.
+Thus, we could compare county registration EVs to county availability of stations, much like the original assessment question intended.

-### 2. Incorporating Population and Demographics
+Adding Population and Demographics into the Mix

-The current analysis considers:
+At present, we have only looked at:

-- EV counts (adoption).
+Count of EVs (adoption)

-- Station counts (infrastructure).
+Count of stations (infrastructure)

-However, both should ideally be normalized by population or number of households.
-Future work could:
+However, both would make more sense if normalized by population or households.
+Thus, future work could:

-- Integrate population data from the U.S. Census or American Community Survey (ACS).
+Bring in population data from the U.S. Census or American Community Survey (ACS)

-- Compute EVs per 1,000 residents and stations per 10,000 residents for each city or county.
+Normalize EVs per 1,000 residents and stations per 10,000 residents in each city or county

-- Stratify results by urban vs. rural status or socioeconomic indicators such as median household income.
+Further stratify by urban vs. rural status or socioeconomic parameters (e.g., median household income).

-This would allow a more precise view of equity in EV infrastructure: are lower-income or rural communities getting proportionate access to charging?
+This would give a clearer picture of equity of access to charging station infrastructure: are lower-income or rural populations receiving their fair share of resources?

 ### 3. Analyzing Equipment Types and Charging Speed